bytecodealliance/wasmtime/docs/examples-rust-multithreading.md

     `Store::set` or `Func::wrap`) implement the `Send` trait.

   If these requirements are met it is technically safe to move a store and its objects between threads.
+When you move a store to another thread, it is required that you run the `Store::notify_switched_thread()` method after the store has landed on the new thread, so that per-thread initialization is correctly re-run.
+Failure to do so may cause wasm traps to crash the whole application.

   The reason that this strategy isn't recommended, however, is that you will receive no assistance from the Rust compiler in verifying that the transfer across threads is indeed actually safe.
 This will require auditing your embedding of Wasmtime itself to ensure it meets these requirements.

   It's important to note that the requirements here also apply to the futures returned from `Func::call_async`.
 These futures are not `Send` due to them